 |Implement a realistic or expanded timeline that accounts for summer interruptions or the development of foundational internal infrastructure that supports program development or expansion.|

 |Acknowledge and support solutions for adequate and dedicated staffing to support program activities, including day-to-day activities, community outreach, and building community partnerships.|

 |Provide resources and strategies for reducing stigmas and increasing awareness around food insecurity that prevent families and students from accessing services.
 Additionally, leverage parent-teacher organizations (PTOs) through funding and support the implementation of larger marketing programs to introduce students and families to the new food programs and increase community buy-in.|

-|Provide advocacy for universal free lunch, removal of barriers around utilizing EBT or SNAP, state-level subsidies to farmers, increased minimum wage, addressing food availability and access within healthcare initiatives, and addressing inconsistencies in federal, state, and community-level funding and policy efforts.
-Participants explicitly requested that “politics get out of the way.”|
+|Provide advocacy for universal free lunch, removal of barriers around utilizing EBT or SNAP, state-level subsidies to farmers, increased minimum wage, addressing food availability and access within healthcare initiatives, and addressing inconsistencies in federal, state, and community-level funding and policy efforts.|

-|State-level networks are needed to develop further and expand food security and nutrition education programming and assist with sharing resources and experiences by assisting with funding, policy, peer learning, coalition building, or structural efforts.
-State-level networks can better support individualized responses that meet the needs of each community until larger policy changes can occur regarding food insecurity.|
+|State-level stakeholders help develop and expand food security and nutrition education programming and assist with sharing resources and experiences by assisting with funding, policy, peer learning, coalition building, or structural efforts.
+State-level stakeholders can better support individualized responses that meet the needs of each community until larger policy changes can occur regarding food insecurity.|

 Training for Staff on new processes for screening, referrals or food intervention is essential for success.
 Build staff buy in and understanding of the importance.